tobzcoder/requirement-analysis/README.md

 - **Requirement Validation:**
   Ensuring the documented requirements are accurate, complete, and aligned with stakeholder intentions before proceeding to design and implementation.

+  ---

+## Types of Requirements

+### 1. Functional Requirements

+Functional requirements define **what the system should do** — the specific behavior or functions of the system.

+**Examples (Booking Management System):**

+- Users should be able to **create an account and log in**.
+- The system should allow users to **search for available rooms** based on date and location.
+- The system should **process payments** securely for bookings.
+- Admins should be able to **approve, cancel, or modify bookings**.

+### 2. Non-functional Requirements

+Non-functional requirements define **how the system should perform** rather than what it should do.
+These focus on quality attributes like performance, security, and usability.

+**Examples (Booking Management System):**
+- The system should **load search results within 2 seconds**.
+- The system should handle **up to 10,000 concurrent users**.
+- The website must be **mobile responsive and accessible**.
+- All user data should be **encrypted** and stored securely.

+---